 Here is another scenario.
 Your friends decided to get married in an exotic place.
 As it happens, your favourite football team is playing in the area 2 days after the ceremony.

 The longer the trip, the more factors you need to consider when it comes to choosing the most ideally located accommodation.
 Consequently, we have a tendency to prioritize practicality and swiftness during short stays.
-On the other hand, during trips longer than 2 or 3 days, comfort, luxury, tranquility and entertainment are more of our prime concern.
+On the other hand, during trips longer than 2 or 3 days, comfort, luxury, tranquillity and entertainment are more of our prime concern.

 We all have certain comforts and luxuries we value more than others.
 It could be the tiniest detail of service or facility that we feel to be an absolute necessity.
 Whereas for other people the same amenity wouldn’t be missed at all.

-Hotels, guest houses and B&Bs have a vast number of combination variety when it comes to amenities.
+Hotels, guest houses and B&Bs have a vast number of combination varieties when it comes to amenities.
 Some establishments will have the right mixture of facilities and services that suit your needs.
 Even so, there will be a whole bunch of venues that just won’t cut your roster.

 - If you choose a lodge with a lower budget in mind, anticipate less luxury and comfort.
-Otherwise you might end up leaving a bad review about an establishment that was never going to cater to your needs.
+Otherwise, you might end up leaving a bad review about an establishment that was never going to cater to your needs.